 Lovely with a side of ice cream or a bit of whipped cream on top, Spicy Pumpkin Bundt Cake goes incredibly well with seasonal blackberries.
 It also keeps for days at covered room temperature.
 The flavour deepens and mellows as time wears on.

-I just love having this cake ready on the sideboard, ready for slices to be cut at a moment’s notice.
+I just love having a Spicy Pumpkin Bundt Cake ready on the sideboard, ready for slices to be cut at a moment’s notice.
 However, if you find you have any leftovers after about 5 days, they make an amazing bread pudding.
 Or cut the pieces of cake in small squares to make individual trifles.
 Drizzle with sherry, port or rum and layer with a bit of custard, fruit and cream for a Pumpkin Trifle you will dream of for days.

 Spicy Pumpkin Bundt Cake is my go-to fall cake.
 Try it, and I’m sure it will be yours too!